 We have developed a Growth Mindset culture where we focus on changing our words to change our mindset; “ I can’t do this” becomes “I can’t do this yet.”

-In a fixed students believe their basic abilities, their intelligence, their talents, are just fixed traits.
+Fixed students believe their basic abilities, their intelligence, their talents, are just fixed traits.
 They have a certain amount and that’s that.

-With a growth mindset students understand that their talents and abilities can be developed through effort and persistence.
+With a growth mindset, students understand that their talents and abilities can be developed through effort and persistence.

 At Littlehampton Primary School, we are encouraging all learners to have a Growth Mindset.